finanalyst/raku-pod-render/RenderPod.md

 ## Mustache Templates - minor extension.
 The following notes are for the MustacheTemplater, because an extension of Mustache templates is used here.

-The Hash structure for the default RakuClosureTemplater can be found in [Raku Closure Templater](RakuClosureTemplates.md).
+The Hash structure for the default RakuClosureTemplater can be found in [RakuClosureTemplates](RakuClosureTemplates.md).

 ### String Template
 For example if `'escaped' =` '{{ contents }}', > is a line in a hash declaration of the templates, then the right hand side is the `Mustache` template for the `escaped` key.
 The template engine is called with a hash containing String data that are interpolated into the template. `contents` is provided for all keys, but some keys have more complex data.